 Additionally, the type of television, especially for 55-inch screens or larger, may reveal lower energy efficiency.

 The panel composition, particularly for older LCD panels, also influences energy consumption.
-LCD displays use more power than OLEDs when showing bright or white scenes.
+LCD displays use less power than OLEDs when showing bright or white scenes due to the constant backlight that remains active regardless of brightness.

 Relationship between size and energy consumption of a TV